Most of the time Capture One will not open due to the following:

 The only options here are to upgrade to the latest version of Capture One or to downgrade your operating system.

-Open Capture One by holding down the Option (Mac) or Alt (Win) key, after initialising the application.
-This will prompt a window to appear on the screen, whereby you can choose to create a new database (catalog or session) or open a previously used, healthy database.
+Open Capture One by holding down the Option (Mac) or Alt (Win) key, after initializing the application.
+This will prompt a window to appear on the screen, whereby you can choose to create a new database (Catalog or Session) or open a previously used, healthy database.

-- The application is still running in the background (Windows)
+The application is still running in the background.

 To disable OpenCL in Capture One in case of a crash on startup, follow the steps below: